 Selection is on the basis of the information provided on your UCAS form, which is considered by a member of administrative staff from the Admissions and Access Service and, if appropriate, the Selector from the School.
 Decisions are made on an ongoing basis and will be notified to you via UCAS.

-Applicants for the BSc Honours in Economics with Finance must be able to satisfy the University's General Entrance Requirement and in addition all applicants must have GCSE Mathematics at grade B/6 or above.
-There are no specific subjects required at A-level.
-Offers are normally made in terms of grades rather than UCAS Tariff points.
+Applicants for the BSc Honours in Economics with Spanish must be able to satisfy the University's General Entrance Requirement and in addition all applicants must have GCSE Mathematics at grade B/6 or above.
+Normally A-level Spanish is required for the Spanish option.
+However, Intermediate Spanish is offered for those applicants who have AS-level grade B in Spanish and who are not studying the language to A-level.
+A beginners Spanish option is also available to applicants who have not studied the subject to any level but who show evidence of linguistic ability, normally GCSE grade B/6 or higher in another language.
+Offers are made in terms of grades rather than UCAS Tariff points.

-Demand for places differs from course to course and for the Single, Major and Joint Honours degrees in Economics, past performance at GCSE level is taken into account when deciding to make conditional offers.
-The GCSE threshold may vary from year to year, but as a general guide, offers are normally made to applicants who have achieved 6B/6s at GCSE, including at least 1A/7 in the profile.
+Past performance at GCSE level is taken into account when deciding to make conditional offers.
+The GCSE threshold may vary from year to year, but as a general guide, offers are normally made to applicants who have achieved at least six B/6 grades at GCSE.
 The final threshold is not usually determined until late in the admissions cycle, so there may be a delay in processing applicants who do not meet the initial requirements.

 In addition to the academic requirements above, the information provided in the personal statement section and the academic reference together with predicted grades are noted, but these are not the final deciding factors as to whether or not a conditional offer can be made.
 However, they may be reconsidered in a tie break situation in August.